sage78/UCI_HAR_dataset_scripts/README.md

 - UCI HAR Dataset/train/y_train.txt

 The following manipulations are applied
-- Column are named as subject, activity and the rest according to UCI HAR Dataset/features.txt, except that parenthesis are removed from column names
+- Columns are named as subject, activity and the rest according to UCI HAR Dataset/features.txt, except that parenthesis are removed from column names
 - Activities are named according to UCI HAR Dataset/activity_labels.txt
 - Only columns related to mean (mean) and standard deviation (std) are included in the result
 - Data is grouped by activity and subject
-- Column averages are calcuated for each group
+- Column averages are calculated for each group

 ## Outputs
 A tidy data set with the average of each mean and standard deviation variable for each activity and each subject is created in the working directory and named as tidydataset.txt